-Ц our sponsor, founders, officers or directors; banks, financial institutions or financial services entities; broker-dealers; taxpayers that are subject to the mark-to-market accounting rules; S-corporations; tax-exempt entities; governments or agencies or instrumentalities thereof; insurance companies; regulated investment companies; real estate investment trusts; controlled foreign corporations; passive foreign investment companies; expatriates or former long-term residents of the United States; persons that actually or constructively own five percent or more of our shares; persons that acquired our securities pursuant to an exercise of employee share options, in connection with employee share incentive plans or otherwise as compensation or in connection with services; persons that hold our securities as part of a straddle, constructive sale, hedging, conversion or other integrated or similar transaction; or U.S. Holders (as defined below) whose functional currency is not the U.S. dollar.
+- our sponsor, founders, officers or directors; - banks, financial institutions or financial services entities; - broker-dealers; - taxpayers that are subject to the mark-to-market accounting rules; - S-corporations; - tax-exempt entities; - governments or agencies or instrumentalities thereof; - insurance companies; - regulated investment companies; - real estate investment trusts; - expatriates or former long-term residents of the United States; - persons that actually or constructively own five percent or more of our shares; - persons that acquired our securities pursuant to an exercise of employee share options, in connection with employee share incentive plans or otherwise as compensation or in connection with services;

+- persons that hold our securities as part of a straddle, constructive sale, hedging, conversion or other integrated or similar transaction; or - U.S. Holders (as defined below) whose functional currency is not the U.S. dollar.